-If you’re spouse, sibling, child, or parent is in recovery, you’re probably a big support for them.
-And you’re likely a witness to the ups and downs of their recovery.
+If your spouse, sibling, child, or parent is in recovery, you’re probably big support for them.
+So you will likely witness the ups and downs of their recovery.
 Relapse can be a difficult experience for both the recovering addict as well as the loved one supporting them.
-However, as a loved one concerned for your family member or friend there are ways that you can be supportive after an experience like relapse.
+However, as a loved one concerned for your family member or friend, there are ways that you can be supportive after an experience like a relapse.
+Westwind Recovery can help guide you through how to help a loved one during their recovery.
+One of the ways we can do so is through family therapy where family members can educate themselves about what sobriety entails, how they can be supportive, and how to avoid negative habits like co-dependency or enabling.

 Take Responsibility for Your Own Feelings